vmesel/WP-A.CO/README.md

 - Get Meta Info of the Pages(For Facebook and Twitter Purposes)

+- New Functions at Functions.PY

+- Security features to make the system more protected

+- Statistics and reporting things

 ## Functions that can already be used

-This is a Beta version of the code, so you can find and experience some bugs, than, you can report to github or give your solution for the problem in a thread in here.
+This is a Beta version of the code, so you can experience some bugs and codes that are not finished, so, you can report them to the GitHub Issues.

-If you need to contact me, send me an email at me@vmesel.com
+If you need some extra help, send me an email at me@vmesel.com

-## Available in future

-- URL Statistics and URL Board

-- Login Area for Registered users to add their URLs and domains